convox-legal/console-terms/privacy.md

 ### Other Privacy Policies

-Third-party services may collect, share, and user information about you in other ways, according to their own privacy policies.
+Third-party services may collect, share, and use information about you in other ways, according to their own privacy policies.